-April 30 Any employee whose contract expires this year must be given a final evaluation.
+April 1 Any employee whose contract expires this year must be given a final evaluation.
 The final evaluation must contain the superintendent's recommendation as to future contract status.
-A copy of that evaluation must be given to the employee at least five days prior to board action on the contract report (no midyear is necessary).
+A copy of that evaluation must be given to the employee at least five days prior to board action on the contract notices must be delivered.